anniecherk/linux-ec2-cdk-spec/README.md

-# aws cdk for a tiny linux instance
+# AWS CDK for a Tiny Linux Instance

-just cdk boilerplate + a min ec2 config
+push-button ubuntu instance w/ my dotfiles

-TODO:
+✨🦝🤖🐾🌈💃🌟🚀🔧💥✨

-- install dotfiles
+--> don't forget to destory it